 C. Building a Strong Relationship with Your Audience

-Personalization: Adapt your marketing and communication materials to the unique requirements and preferences of your target audiences.
-Utilize technologies for segmentation and customisation to present offers and information that are specifically tailored to each student.
+- Personalization: Adapt your marketing and communication materials to the unique requirements and preferences of your target audiences.
+Utilize technologies for segmentation and customization to present offers and information that are specifically tailored to each student.